 Outerwear: Jackets and sweatshirts may be worn to school for warmth as needed.
-Students must store their jackets and sweatshirts their lockers by the start of first period.
+Students must store their jackets and sweatshirts int their lockers by the start of first period.
 Jackets and sweatshirts may be worn during recess and other outdoor activities.
-Students may wear their jackets and sweatshirts at lunch from Fall break (mid-October) to Spring break (mid-March) and, on rainy days, students may wear the aforementioned clothing during the day only outside the classroom.
-The Academy uniform sweaters and quarter-zip pullovers may be worn throughout the school day all year long.
+Students may wear their jackets and sweatshirts outside the school building from Fall break (mid-October) to Spring break (mid-March) and, on rainy days.
+The Academy uniform sweaters, quarter-zip pullovers, and Varsity Letterman jackets may be worn throughout the school day all year long.